nisfa97/php-simple-router/README.md

 - Limited feature set compared to larger frameworks like Laravel or Symfony.

 ## Contributions
 Contributions are welcome!
-Feel free to fork the repository and submit pull requests for enhancements or bug fixes. 🥰🥰
+Feel free to fork the repository and submit pull requests for enhancements or bug fixes.

+Made with ❤️ by Nisfa97